luisdiogo2071317/azure-docs.pt-pt/articles/storage/common/storage-redundancy-grs.md

 ---
-title: Armazenamento georredundante (GRS) para uma durabilidade de cross-regionais no armazenamento do Azure | Microsoft Docs
+title: Geo-redundant storage (GRS) for cross-regional durability in Azure Storage | Microsoft Docs
-description: Armazenamento georredundante (GRS) replica os dados entre duas regiões são centenas de quilómetros, à excepção.
-GRS protege contra falhas de hardware no Centro de dados, bem como perante desastres regionais.
+description: Geo-redundant storage (GRS) replicates your data between two regions that are hundreds of miles apart.
+GRS protects against hardware failures in the datacenter as well as regional disasters.
 services: storage
 author: tolandmike
 manager: jeconnoc